radical-cybertools/radical.pilot/docs/source/index.rst

 don't have to wait in the system's scheduler queue  but can execute directly on the ``ComputePilots``.

-``ComputeUnits`` are often single-core / multi-threaded executables, but SAGA- Pilot also supports execution of parallel executables, for example based on MPI or OpenMP.
+``ComputeUnits`` are often single-core / multi-threaded executables, but RADICAL- Pilot also supports execution of parallel executables, for example based on MPI or OpenMP.